makeyourownmaker/CambridgeTemperatureModel/README.md

 described in the Files subsection.

-1. The mean temperature method simply uses the mean temperature across the entire data set as the forecast.
+1. The mean temperature method simply uses the mean temperature across the entire data set as the nowcast.
 2. The persistent temperature method is a popular benchmark in the meteorology literature.
+It uses the previous temperature value for the nowcast.
 The
 [forecast package](https://cran.r-project.org/web/packages/forecast/)
-documentation refers to
-it as the naive method.
-It uses the previous temperature value for the forecast.
+documentation refers to it as the naive method.
 3. Simple exponential smoothing uses
 ["weighted averages, where the weights decrease exponentially as observations come from further in the past"](https://otexts.com/fpp2/ses.html).
 4. [Holt](https://otexts.com/fpp2/holt.html) extended simple exponential